0xAX/asm/content/asm_3.md

 ## Security considerations

 As seen in this and the previous posts, the stack is a crucial concept used to manage function calls in our programs.
 Understanding how the stack memory is managed is important for writing programs with reusable functions and crucial for writing secure programs.
 The stack is a common source of security vulnerabilities, especially in low-level code and assembly routines.
-When you use `call` and `ret` instructions, the processor doesn’t verify if the return address is valid, but it just simply pops the address and jumps on it.
+When you use `call` and `ret` instructions, the processor doesn’t verify if the return address is valid, but it simply pops the address and jumps on it.
 One of the most common problems is the [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).

 Let's take a look at the simple C function: